quicwg/base-drafts/draft-ietf-quic-transport.md

 ({{error-handling}}) if the peer violates the advertised connection or stream data limits.

-A sender SHOULD send STREAM_BLOCKED or BLOCKED frames to indicate it has data to write but is blocked by flow control limits.
+A sender SHOULD send STREAM_DATA_BLOCKED or DATA_BLOCKED frames to indicate it has data to write but is blocked by flow control limits.
 These frames are expected to be sent infrequently in common cases, but they are considered useful for debugging and monitoring purposes.

 A similar method is used to control the number of open streams (see
 {{stream-limit-increment}} for details).